Probabilistic unitary synthesis with optimal accuracy: Introduction

 THEOREM \ref{thm:main1}. (simplified version) {\it For an integer $d\geq2$ specified below, let $\Upsilon$ and $\{\Upsilon_{\vec{i}}\}_{\vec{i}}$ be a target unitary transformation and a finite set of unitary transformations on the $d$-dimensional Hilbert space, respectively.
 It then holds that

-} This theorem provides bounds on the worst approximation error caused when one probabilistically synthesizes the target unitary that is most difficult to approximate.
+} This theorem provides bounds on the worst approximation error caused when one probabilistically synthesizes the target unitary transformation that is most difficult to approximate.
 As shown in Fig. \ref{fig:accuracybounds}, the gap between the upper and lower bounds exists if and only if $d\geq3$.
 We can show that the gap is inevitable by constructing $\{\Upsilon_{\vec{i}}\}_{\vec{i}}$ for achieving the upper bound and that for achieving the lower bound.
-That is, Ineq.~\eqref{ineq:worstbound} represents the fundamental relationship of the approximation error between the deterministic approximation of unitaries and their probabilistic approximation that depends only on the dimension $d$ of the system.
+That is, Ineq.~\eqref{ineq:worstbound} represents the fundamental relationship of the approximation error between the deterministic approximation of unitary transformations and their probabilistic approximation that depends only on the dimension $d$ of the system.

-From a computational point of view, we show that the optimal probability distribution for approximating an $\Upsilon$ can be computed by the semidefinite program (SDP) we construct when the set $\{\Upsilon_{\vec{i}}\}_{\vec{i}}$ of unitaries implemented as a gate sequence is given.
+From a computational point of view, we show that the optimal probability distribution for approximating an $\Upsilon$ can be computed by the semidefinite program (SDP) we construct when the set $\{\Upsilon_{\vec{i}}\}_{\vec{i}}$ of unitary transformations implemented as a gate sequence is given.
 (This set is computable with certain synthesis algorithms.)
 In addition to its optimality, we can rigorously estimate the worst time complexity of our SDP due to established methods for numerically solving SDPs.
-As the second main result, we construct a probabilistic synthesis algorithm for single-qubit unitaries from the following theorem.
+As the second main result, we construct a probabilistic synthesis algorithm for single-qubit unitary transformations from the following theorem.

-THEOREM \ref{thm:main2}. (informal version) {\it For a given gate set, there exists a probabilistic synthesis algorithm for a single-qubit unitary with
+THEOREM \ref{thm:main2}. (informal version) {\it For a given gate set, there exists a probabilistic synthesis algorithm for a single-qubit unitary transformation with